Matyas84/Visualizing-Asteroid-Approaches/README.md

     python Visualization.py
     ```

-4. **Access the Application**: Use the link in the terminal or open your web browser and go to `http://127.0.0.1:8050/` to access the interactive dashboard.
+4. **Access the Application**: Web browser with the interactive dashboard will be opened automatically.
+Alternatively, you can use the link in the terminal or open your web browser and go to `http://127.0.0.1:8050/`.

 ## Contribution